jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 ...
 ```

 Add the following to your *.bashrc* or *.zshrc* to pull in the gpg-agent environment variables when you open new terminals.
-This is required for SSH from the CLI to work properly.
+This is required for SSH from the CLI to work properly (due to gnome-keyring issues).

 <div class="note">The path to the .gpg-agent-info may vary.
 On my Ubuntu system it's ~/.gnupg/gpg-agent-info-$(HOSTNAME).
 I modified /etc/X11/Xsession.d/90gpg-agent and changed the PID_FILE path to be consistent between my machines in ~/.gpg-agent-info.</div>